 A little humidity for a healthy workspace environment

 The air dries out when buildings are heated, during the winter months, for example.
 By this time, the fresh cold outside air you bring into the building is dry.
 By heating the air, the relative air humidity drops even further (to about 20%).
 This practically moisture-free air gives all the room for viruses to spread over a greater distance.
 In addition, viruses survive longer in dry air, which increases the risk of infection.

 Degree of infectivity in relation to indoor humidity.

 Back in the day, it used to be quite normal to put a pan of water on the stove to keep the humidity level in living spaces up.
 In modern homes and buildings, the focus is mainly on temperature and less on a healthy level of air humidity.
-There are however innovative indoor climate solutions that bring a little moisture in the air, ensuring that the air humidity doesn't drop below 40%.
-One of these solutions makes use of indirect/direct adiabatic evaporation, a super sustainable technique using 100% fresh air and a little water.
+There are, however, innovative indoor climate solutions that bring a little moisture into the air, ensuring that the air humidity doesn't drop below 40%.
+One of these solutions uses indirect/direct adiabatic evaporation, a super sustainable technique using 100% fresh air and a little water.

 Maximum ventilation for a safe workspace

 The temperature in rooms is seen as an important factor for human comfort.
-Ventilation and air humidity is often ignored.
-Legislation only provides for the necessary amount of fresh air per person.
+Ventilation and air humidity are often ignored.
+The legislation only provides for the necessary amount of fresh air per person.
 This is usually motivated by the fact that more ventilation costs more energy.
-Since the start of the corona crisis, an increasing number of scientists recognize that maximum ventilation is an important factor for staying healthy in addition to the previously mentioned relative humidity of 50%.
-When you can ventilate energy efficiently it is advisable to do so.
+Since the start of the corona crisis, an increasing number of scientists have recognized that maximum ventilation is an important factor for staying healthy in addition to the previously mentioned relative humidity of 50%.
+When you can ventilate energy efficiently, it is advisable to do so.

 Ventilation solutions for the industry